abarbu/objectnet-template-pytorch/README.md

 efficiency.

-**Note:** If you are building your own customized docker image with your own code it is highly recommended to use similar optimized techniques to ensure your submission will complete within the time limit set by the challenge organisers.
+**Note:** If you are building your own customized docker image with your own code it is highly recommended to use similar optimized inferencing techniques to ensure your submission will complete within the time limit set by the challenge organisers.